MatthewSabia1/SubPirateProduction/docs/VERCEL_DEPLOYMENT.md

 - Production domains use live Stripe keys
 - Preview deployments (vercel.app) use test Stripe keys
 - localhost:* always uses test keys

+The application uses the domain name to determine which environment it's running in:
+- Custom domains like subpirate.com will always use production mode
+- Vercel preview URLs (containing .vercel.app) will use test mode
+- Local development URLs will use test mode

 ## Troubleshooting